What makes the Cambridge Mathematics course so special?

 Unlike many other Colleges, Newnham is willing to accept applications for deferred entry in Mathematics.
 The Faculty Guide gives a full list of Colleges and their views on gap years for Mathematics applicants.

-How should I prepare for interview at Newnham?
+How should I prepare for an interview at Newnham?

 The Mathematics course builds very quickly on material introduced at A-level.
 It is therefore demanding, and indeed widely regarded as the most challenging undergraduate mathematics course in the country.
 Before we make you an offer we therefore want to be sure that it is the right course for you.
 We do this by reviewing your references, module marks and application details, and additionally by means of the interview process.